What Was The Official Language Of The Incas?

 The first Inca king and his family came from Lake Titicaca Area, they spoke Puquina, and when they arrived in Cusco, the people from the Valley of Cusco spoke Quechua.
 They adopted it as the official language of the great Inca Empire.
 Studies show that Quechua was the most common language in all Pre-Columbian cultures.

-During the Inca Empire’s height between the 1400s and 1500s, Quechua was imposed by the Inca Kings to all subjugated provinces to have a whole powerful empire with the same language.
-However, evidence proves that many regions kept their original languages and didn’t replace them with Quechua.
+During the Inca Empire's height between the 1400s and 1500s, Quechua was imposed by the Inca Kings on all subjugated provinces to have a powerful empire with the same language.
+However, evidence proves that many regions kept their original languages and didn't replace them with Quechua.

 Quechua after the Spanish Conquest